 NioCorp Developments is developing its Nebraska-based Elk Creek project, a pure-play critical minerals project that the company claims hosts the highest-grade primary niobium deposit under development in North America; it is also capable of large-scale scandium production and is the second largest indicated-or-better rare earths resource in the US.

-In May 2022, NioCorp released an updated feasibility study for Elk Creek.
-While the new model for mineral reserves and economics does not yet include any data on rare earths production, the report does feature a longer expected mine life, higher expected ore grades and tonnages and improved expected project economics for niobium, scandium and titanium production.
+A 2022 updated feasibility study for Elk Creek includes a new model for mineral reserves and economics.
+While it does not include any projections on rare earths production, the report does feature a longer expected mine life, higher expected ore grades and tonnages and improved expected project economics for niobium, scandium and titanium production.

-At its demonstration-scale processing plant, NioCorp is working to show that it can extract and separate REEs from ore that NioCorp expects to mine from the Elk Creek project site.
-The data is expected to help inform an updated Elk Creek project feasibility study that incorporates an economic analysis of separated rare earth oxide products and a simplified process flow sheet.
+At its demonstration-scale processing plant, NioCorp is working to show that it can extract and separate REEs from ore that it expects to mine from the Elk Creek project site.
+In April, NioCorp announced “a process breakthrough” at the plant that may lead to a “potentially more efficient way to process niobium and titanium into higher-purity products.”

 In December 2022, Aclara released a mineral resource update for the Penco Module project.
 The mineral resource update is based on drill campaigns Aclara conducted in 2021 and 2022 that totaled 5,298 meters across 175 new drill holes.
 The work also led to the definition of a new resource area on the project, as well as an increase in mineral resources within the project area.

 Aclara will incorporate these results into a planned feasibility study for the Penco Module project that is expected to be developed during 2023.
-Also on the calendar for this year, the company aims to submit an environmental permit application for the project in Q2 and bring its pilot plant online in Q3.
-Aclara is targeting Q1 2026 for the start of production at Penco Module.
+In April, the company submitted a new environmental impact assessment for the project, and said it is targeting the first quarter of 2026 for the start of production.

 Australian rare earths stocks